FistOfTheNorthStar/RailsArduino/README.md

 <img src="http://drive.google.com/uc?export=view&id=1IVHWSDFdLt1bUA0j2tvHg0UQ_al2ZVG4" alt="Early Results">

+# Project deprecated, if you wish to fork then fix the issues.

 # Easy Arduino Rails Project

 The project is about connecting Arduino to RaspberryPi (or any other computer) via serial.